 All humans need mental stimulation and engagement.
 Seniors, in particular, are a vulnerable population in terms of COVID and the isolation and stress that comes along with the pandemic can cause a distressing negative impact.
 Consider including these activities that encourage mental stimulation:

 Bring the Outside In:

-Regardless of which precautionary phase your community is in, you can benefit from the live and recorded programming Eversound provides.
-With Eversound’s premium programming service, your community has access to recorded musical performances, exercise classes as well as lived streamed events from cultural institutions with subject-matter experts who engage residents and spark meaningful conversation.
+Regardless of which precautionary phase your community is in, you can benefit from the guided programming and exclusive entertainers Eversound provides.
+With Eversound’s activity programming service, your community has access to recorded musical performances, exercise classes as well as features from exclusive partner cultural institutions with subject-matter experts who engage residents and spark meaningful conversation.